 Spiral mountainous road to the Treasury.
 Photo Credits: Sounak Dutta

 Walk to the Treasury

 Till the Treasury, it is a pleasant downhill walk through the Siq.
-It is the same path that you have travelled the previous night during the night tour.
+It is the same path that you travelled the previous night during the night tour.
 You will be able to see the Siq and the treasury in the daylight.
-Walking through the Siq, you gradually appreciate the light and shadow effect and different colours of the rocks.
+Walking through the Siq, you gradually appreciate the light and shadow effect and the different colours of the rocks.

 The Treasury is a giant artistic monolithic piece and is the hub of all activities in Petra.
-The artistic work on the entrance of the building is exquisite; although the sculptures have suffered erosion over the ages but even what remains to speak a volume about the perfection of the early Nabateans.
+The artistic work on the entrance of the building is exquisite; although the sculptures have suffered erosion over the ages even what remains to speak a volume about the perfection of the early Nabateans.